meinjens/automator/modules/sample/readme.md

 Copy this module and customize it to your needs.

-Write a good documentation in the module.properties for all parameter
+Write a documentation in the module.properties for all parameter